-13. Gathering Evidence
+12. Gathering Evidence

-- 66. The Central Bank will gather information and/or evidence throughout the course of an investigation, including through the use of its statutory powers.
-For example, the Central Bank may use its statutory powers to collect documentary evidence and to carry out interviews with witnesses, who may include the Subject. - 67.
-When attending interview, an interviewee may be, though is not expected or required to be, accompanied by an independent legal representative.
-The role of such a representative is advisory only and they will not be permitted to respond to questions on behalf of the interviewee. - 68.
-To enable the Central Bank to carry out the investigation in an effective and timely manner, a Subject or any other person who receives an information request from the Central Bank must submit considered, accurate and timely responses to the information request.
-The Central Bank expects recipients of information requests to engage and cooperate fully with the evidence gathering process.
-A failure by a Subject to do so may be considered an aggravating factor when determining any sanction that may be imposed (see Part 6 (Sanction)).
-Further, a failure by a Subject or any other recipient of an information request to engage and fully cooperate may constitute a prescribed contravention in itself.
+- 55. The Central Bank will gather information and/or evidence throughout the course of an investigation, including through the use of its statutory powers.
+For example, the Central Bank may use its statutory powers to collect documentary evidence and to carry out interviews with witnesses, who may include the Subject. - 56.
+To enable the Central Bank to carry out the investigation in an effective and timely manner, a Subject must submit considered, accurate and timely responses to information requests from the Central Bank.
+The Central Bank expects a Subject to engage and cooperate fully with the evidence gathering process.
+A failure to do so may be considered an aggravating factor when determining any sanction that may be imposed (see Part 6 (Sanction)) and/or may constitute a prescribed contravention in itself.
 In some cases, the Central Bank may bring an application to the High Court to secure compliance with the requirements in the information request.
 Further, a failure to comply with and/or obstruction to the use of the Central Bank's statutory powers may constitute a criminal offence.